D84 Windows Setup

 - Open Windows Command Prompt (can type

-and hit enter, this should open up your Linux terminal in the same folder that command prompt was opened in, and should see something likeuser@DESKTOP-JDLSD30:/mnt/c/whatever/folder/you/were/in$
+bashand hit enter, this should open up your Linux terminal in the same folder that command prompt was opened in, and should see something likeuser@DESKTOP-JDLSD30:/mnt/c/whatever/folder/you/were/in$as the new prompt.

 - Open Windows Command Prompt (can type